MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: In Multiple Instance Learning (MIL), models are trained using bags of instances, where only a single label is provided for each bag.
 A bag label is often only determined by a handful of key instances within a bag, making it difficult to interpret what information a classifier is using to make decisions.
 In this work, we establish the key requirements for interpreting MIL models.
 We then go on to develop several model-agnostic approaches that meet these requirements.

 ### Interpretability: 2021

+- Salient ImageNet: How to discover spurious features in Deep Learning? [[paper]](https://arxiv.org/abs/2110.04301) [[code]](https://github.com/singlasahil14/salient_imagenet)
+  - Sahil Singla, Soheil Feizi. *ICLR 2022*
+  - Key Word: Interpretability; Robustness; Failure Explanations.
+  - Digest: Our methodology is based on this key idea: to identify spurious or core visual features used in model predictions, we identify spurious or core neural features (penultimate layer neurons of a robust model) via limited human supervision (e.g., using top 5 activating images per feature).
+We then show that these neural feature annotations generalize extremely well to many more images without any human supervision.

 - Consistent Counterfactuals for Deep Models. [[paper]](https://arxiv.org/abs/2110.03109)
   - Emily Black, Zifan Wang, Matt Fredrikson, Anupam Datta. *ICLR 2022*